DominicBurkart/leoronic/readme.txt

 Assumptions:

   - Network Security.
-    Leoronic is not intended for public-facing clusters and currently does not support standard security procedures.
+    Leoronic is not intended to be run on public-facing computers and currently does not support standard security procedures.

   - Reasonably Few Nodes.
     Leoronic is not designed to link together hundreds of computers.
 Every